After reading this masterpiece of malice, Marlon Brando—born on this date 85 years ago—reportedly wanted to murder Truman Capote.

 (John Knowles, author of A Separate Peace, realized afterward what had happened to Brando when Capote tried the same thing on him.
 Knowles had two other psychological explanations of why, like the actor, he told more about himself than he had intended.
 As he later recounted to George Plimpton in the latter’s oral biography, Truman Capote: “First, I would say to myself, ‘Well, I’ve got so much on him it doesn’t matter what I tell myself.’
 And second, ‘After all, I’ve lived too.
 Things have happened to me.
 I’ve lived and suffered.’”)

 The author maliciously hinted afterward that he had seduced Brando.
-Capote was given to making up all kinds of things in the service of a good story, including flings with stars such as Errol Flynn and John Garfield.
+Capote made up all kinds of things in the service of a good story, including flings with stars such as Errol Flynn and John Garfield.
 But in this case, his journalistic manipulation was only one step removed from seduction.

 His infamous interview occurred on a sleepless night during location filming in Kyoto, Japan, for Brando’s film Sayonara.
 The actor opened up on all kinds of things, including his inability to love, his faking a serious nose injury during the Broadway run of A Streetcar Named Desire, and his annoyance with the late James Dean for copying his acting style.